|

 is evidence of the British government's relationship with a wider Islamist terrorist

-an interview on Fox TV this summer, the former US federal prosecutor John Loftus
+network.
+During an interview on Fox TV this summer,

-reported that British intelligence had used the al-Muhajiroun group in London to recruit
+the al-Muhajiroun group in London to recruit Islamist militants with British passports for

-July Scotland Yard has been interested in an alleged member of al-Muhajiroun, Haroon
+the war against the Serbs in Kosovo.
+Since July Scotland Yard has been interested in an

-Rashid Aswat, who some sources have suggested could have been behind the London bombings.
+alleged member of al-Muhajiroun, Haroon Rashid Aswat, who some sources have suggested

-According to Loftus, Aswat was detained in Pakistan after leaving Britain, but was
+could have been behind the London bombings.
+According to Loftus, Aswat was detained in

-released after 24 hours.
-He was subsequently returned to Britain from Zambia, but has been
+returned to Britain from Zambia, but has been detained solely for extradition to the US,

-detained solely for extradition to the US, not for questioning about the London bombings.
+not for questioning about the London bombings.
+Loftus claimed that Aswat is a

-Loftus claimed that Aswat is a British-backed double agent, pursued by the police but
+British-backed double agent, pursued by the police but protected by MI6.
+One British

-protected by MI6.
-One British Muslim of Pakistani origin radicalised by the civil war in
+Muslim of Pakistani origin radicalised by the civil war in Yugoslavia was LSE-educated Omar Saeed Sheikh.
+He is now

-Yugoslavia was LSE-educated Omar Saeed Sheikh.
-He is now in jail in Pakistan under sentence of death for the killing of
+in jail in Pakistan under sentence of death for the killing of the US journalist Daniel

-the US journalist Daniel Pearl in 2002 - although many (including Pearl's widow and the US
+Pearl in 2002 - although many (including Pearl's widow and the US authorities) doubt that

-continues to be active from jail, keeping in touch with friends and followers in Britain.
+active from jail, keeping in touch with friends and followers in Britain.
 Sheikh was recruited as a student by

 Jaish-e-Muhammad (Army of Muhammad), which operates a network in Britain.
 It has actively